 Now that Apple Music has added lossless audio to its entire catalog and is adding thousands of tracks in Dolby Atmos Music, you’ve decided you want to make the move from Spotify to Apple Music.
 But you’ve spent a lot of time creating playlists and marking songs and albums as your favorites.
 Is it worth the switch?
 Will all that hard work be lost in translation?

 One of the best things about switching from Spotify to Apple Music is that it doesn’t particularly matter if you’ve used Spotify for free or have been a Premium subscriber.
 Free Spotify users have always been able to create their own playlists; they just couldn’t manually select the songs they wanted to play.
 You’d have to shuffle them every time.
 Here are a few things to keep in mind before you get started.

-The only requirement to start this transfer process is to have a Spotify account with playlists you want to transfer.
+Step 1: You will need a Spotify account with playlists you want to transfer.
 That’s it.
 These are playlists that you created yourself or other user-generated ones that you’ve followed.
 Playlists curated by Spotify, like Discover Weekly and others, may also appear as options to transfer, but that may not always be the case.
 Your mileage may vary.

-Also, because Spotify and Apple Music each have songs that may not be available between them, there is a chance you’ll lose out on some tracks or albums that Apple Music doesn’t have.
+Note: Also, because Spotify and Apple Music each have songs that may not be available between them, there is a chance you’ll lose out on some tracks or albums that Apple Music doesn’t have.
 The transfer methods below should make that clear when it comes time to push the button and make the actual switch.

 Step 3: Select Setup source, aka where you are transferring music from.
 Head to your Spotify playlists, and find the ones you want to bring over to Apple Music.
 When you select the playlists, albums, or songs you want to move over, you will see everything that matches, as well as songs that don’t.
 You can try rematching those songs or ignore them so that they don’t transfer over the wrong song (which can happen).
 Under the free tier, transfer times are longer than under a Pro subscription, so keep that in mind.

-Another iOS app doing the same thing is Switcheroo Transfer.
+Alternative app: Another iOS app doing the same thing is Switcheroo Transfer.
 It’s entirely free to use, though more limited in scope as far as the services it supports.
 The user interface is also more streamlined and basic.
 It enables you to sign in to your Spotify account, select the playlists you want, and move them over to Apple Music.
 Again, you will need an active Apple Music subscription to get this working, and you’re also limited to only transferring playlists.
 Albums and songs don’t appear on their own.

 Soundiiz also keeps a fair bit of its better features behind a paywall.
 For example, the free tier lets you transfer Spotify playlists you created, but not any that Spotify curated.
 You’re also limited to transferring playlists one at a time, and only if there are 200 songs or fewer in each of those playlists.
 Pay $4.50 per month or $36 for a full year to lift those restrictions and have way more leeway over how to curate or prepare the content you’re switching over.

 Tune My Music follows a similar path.
-The free tier limits you to 1,000 tracks and no option to sync anything in case you’re in a situation where you want to keep Spotify and Apple Music playlists equally active and in sync.
+The free tier limits you to 1,000 tracks and has no option to sync anything in case you’re in a situation where you want to keep Spotify and Apple Music playlists equally active and in sync.
 Pay $4.50 per month or $24 for the year for unlimited conversions, plus up to 20 automatic syncs.